abdelrahman-elkady/se-tutorial/README.md

 We use Google chrome's dev tools in this course - on linux that would be chromium.

 ## Table of Content

-To visit any lesson type in the terminal

-    git checkout lab-n-start

-For end of lab code

-    git checkout lab-n-end

-Where n is the number of the lab.

-You can visit subsection by typing

-    `git checkout lab-n-m`

-where m is the number of the section in the lesson.

 1. [Get started](./lab-1.md)
     - Get started learning HTML and CSS.